I can’t find my cat’s vaccination record.

 Where possible we will contact your vet and if necessary take the cat to the vet for a consultation.
 This would be at the owners expense.
 We would contact the person named as contact when the cat was brought in to keep them informed of the situation.

-In an emergency we would use the cattery vet – Pool House Vets in Lichfield
+In an emergency we would use the cattery vet – No.1 Vets in Rugeley

 Do I have to bring my own food?